-Multiple studies found a direct relationship between increased poverty and adverse heat-associated health outcomes (Gronlund 2014).
-Poorer residents are less likely to have access to and pay for or maintain air conditioning, access cooling centers, and have health insurance (Snyder and Baker 2010; Schmeltz et al. 2015; Hayden et al. 2017; Gabbe and Pierce 2020).
-Across the United States, African Americans have limited access to healthcare and are more likely to face institutional biases and engage in unhealthy behaviors (Peek et al. 2010; Dunkley et al. 2014).
-Florida's hosts are relatively large proportions of Hispanic migrants who were relatively more highly educated, economically secure, and healthier than more recent Latin American migrants (Alarcón et al. 2016).
+Multiple studies found a direct relationship between increased poverty and adverse heat-associated health outcomes (Gronlund, 2014).
+Poorer residents are less likely to have access to and pay for or maintain air conditioning, access cooling centers, and have health insurance.
+(Snyder and Baker 2010, Schmeltz et al. 2015; Hayden et al. 2017; Gabbe and Pierce 2020; Zhang et al. 2013).
+Across the U.S., African Americans have limited access to healthcare and are more likely to face institutional biases and engage in unhealthy behaviors (Peek et al. 2010; Dunkley et al. 2014).
+Florida's hosts relatively large proportions of Hispanic migrants who were relatively more highly educated, economically secure, and healthier than more recent Latin American migrants (Alarcón et al. 2016).

-Indigenous people are more likely to suffer from intergenerational trauma, engage in outdoor occupations, and live in rural areas with limited healthcare and social service access and are less likely to speak English fluently (Hansen et al. 2013; Petitti et al. 2013; Maldonado et al. 2016).
-In the U.S. American Community Survey, people self-report whether they are "American Indian or Alaska Native," which includes Indigenous people of both North (e.g., Mayan dialects) and South America that maintain a tribal attachment.
-In Maricopa County, Arizona, mobile homes account for a disproportionately high 29% of indoor-heat-related deaths but only comprise 5% of the population (Phillips et al. 2021).
-The reasons for this disparity are complexly related to the characteristics of people who live in a mobile home (e.g., fixed income and preexisting health conditions) and higher heat exposures (Gabbe and Pierce 2020).
+Indigenous people are more likely to suffer from intergenerational trauma, engage in outdoor occupations, live in rural areas with limited healthcare and social service access, and are less likely to speak English fluently (Hansen 2013; Petitti et al. 2013; Maldonado et al. 2016).
+In the U.S. American Community Survey, people self-report whether they are "American Indian or Alaska Native", which includes Indigenous people of both North (e.g., Mayan dialects) and South America that maintain a tribal attachment.
+In Maricopa County, Arizona mobile homes account for a disproportionately high 29% of indoor heat-related deaths but only comprise 5% of the population (Phillips et al. 2021).
+The reasons for this disparity are complexly related to the characteristics of people who live in a mobile home (e.g., fixed income, pre-existing health conditions) and higher heat exposures (Gabbe and Pierce 2020).

-High heat exposures increase the risk of outdoor worker illness, injury, and death and reduce economic productivity and cognitive functioning (Wilson and Morley 2003; Spector and Sheffield 2014; Riley et al. 2018; Varghese et al. 2019).
-The heat-related illness rates are derived from the patient's billing zip code and align with occupational information from existing datasets.
-The U.S. Census Bureau American Community Survey reports occupations of many but not all groups (agriculture, construction, forestry, fishing, and mining) who work in either outdoor or indoor locations without air conditioning.
+High heat exposures increase the risk of outdoor worker illness, injury, and death and reduce economic productivity and cognitive functioning (Wilson and Morely 2003; Spector and Sheffield 2014; Riley et al. 2018; Varghese et al. 2019).
+The heat related illness rates are derived from the patient's billing zip code and aligns with occupational information from existing datasets.
+The U.S. Census Bureau American Community Survey reports occupations of many but not all groups (agriculture, construction, forestry, fishing, and mining) who either work outdoors or indoor locations without air conditioning.

-3. Methodology
+Methodology

-The methodology section discusses three interrelated approaches to build evidence and listen to community feedback.
-The heat evidence time period focused on 2015-19 to avoid the potentially nonrepresentative impact of SARS-CoV-2 (COVID-19) on 2020 data.
-The section first describes the characteristics of the places (vulnerability assessment) with elevated heat-related illness.
-Separate regressions examined emergency room visits or hospitalization rates averaged over a 5-yr period at the 5-digit postal zip code level, which was the smallest available geographic resolution.
-Next, the complementary analysis estimated heat-attributable mortality over the entire county.
+The methodology section discusses three inter-related approaches to build evidence and listen to community feedback.
+The heat evidence time period focused on 2015-2019 to avoid the potentially non-representative impact of SARS-CoV-2 (COVID-19) on 2020 data.
+The section first describes the characteristics of the places (vulnerability assessment) with elevated heat related illness.
+Separate regressions examined emergency room visits or hospitalizations rates averaged over a five-year period at the five-digit postal zip code level, which was the smallest available geographic resolution.
+Next, the complementary analysis estimated heat attributable mortality over the entire county.
 The study aggregated data up to the county level to provide sufficient statistical power.
 In parallel, the CHO convened community workshops on six cross-sectoral topics.
-Collectively, the information contributed to the development of the M-DC's Heat Action Plan (Miami-Dade County Office of Resilience 2022).
+Collectively, the information contributed to the development of the M-DC's Heat Action Plan (2022).